flpm/oak/output/lists/subjects.md

     name: about Data
     title: 'Theme: Data'
     subtitle: Books about data and data analysis
-    description: 'I have 5 books about Data in my bookshelf.
+    description: 'I have 5 books about Data in my personal library.

       ### Titles: